matthewjmiller/mattmiller/about.md

 ---
 I was once described as "flat, but in a good way."
 I'm a Nebraskan, so I take that as a compliment.

-I am a researcher, writer, and teacher with abiding interests in liturgy, media, and place.
-Trained in rhetoric—the ancient discipline that studies persuasion and communication—I work in marketing, teach on the side, and write about history, sustainability, place, and ideas.
+I am a researcher, writer, and teacher trained in rhetoric—the ancient discipline that studies persuasion and communication.
+My abiding interests tend to revolve around questions of liturgy, media, and place.
+I teach writing and literature at the College of the Ozarks in Point Lookout, Missouri.

-### Scholarship, Reading, and Writing

 My CV and other academic work [are hosted at Academia.edu](https://slu.academia.edu/MatthewMiller).
-You can find out what I'm reading at any given moment by following my RSS reading at [NewsBlur](http://matthewjmiller.newsblur.com) or my public annotations at [Diigo](https://www.diigo.com/user/matthewjmiller).
+You can find out what I'm reading at any given moment by following my public annotations at [Diigo](https://www.diigo.com/user/matthewjmiller).
+I welcome email correspondence on anything I post here or elsewhere.

-### Marketing

-By day, I'm a market researcher and content writer at [MarketPlace](https://market-pl.com/author/matthew-miller/).
-My resume is on [LinkedIn](https://www.linkedin.com/in/matthewjosiahmiller/).